Back to Blog

 Where Conversion Works Best

-Bushings, bearings, wear strips, and guides.
-Materials like UHMW, acetal, and nylon provide excellent wear properties at lower cost than bronze or other bearing metals.
-Self-lubrication eliminates maintenance.
+Wear Components.
+Bushings, bearings, wear strips, and guides represent prime conversion candidates.
+Materials like UHMW, acetal, and nylon provide excellent wear properties at lower cost than bronze or other bearing metals, with self-lubrication that eliminates maintenance.

-Chemical processing, marine, food processing, and outdoor applications.
-Plastics like PVDF, PTFE, and polypropylene resist chemicals that destroy metals.
+Corrosive Environments.
+Chemical processing, marine applications, food processing, and outdoor installations all expose components to conditions that destroy metals.
+Plastics like PVDF, PTFE, and polypropylene resist chemicals that would quickly corrode metallic alternatives.

-Aerospace, automotive, portable equipment, and robotic end-effectors.
-PEEK, glass-filled nylon, and carbon-fiber composites approach metal strength at a fraction of the weight.
+Weight-Critical Applications.
+Aerospace, automotive, portable equipment, and robotic end-effectors demand minimum mass.
+PEEK, glass-filled nylon, and carbon-fiber composites approach metal strength at a fraction of the weight, enabling performance improvements across the system.

-Food processing and medical equipment.
-FDA-compliant plastics eliminate concerns about metal contamination, don’t require coatings that can chip, and resist cleaning chemicals.
+FDA/Food Contact.
+Food processing and medical equipment benefit from FDA-compliant plastics that eliminate concerns about metal contamination, don’t require coatings that can chip into product, and resist the aggressive cleaning chemicals used in sanitary environments.

-When production volumes justify tooling, injection-molded plastics can cost pennies per part versus dollars for machined metal.
+High-Volume Production.
+When production volumes justify tooling investment, injection-molded plastics can cost pennies per part versus dollars for machined metal, fundamentally changing product economics.

 Where Conversion Fails

 Some applications genuinely require metal.
-Forced conversion attempts in these areas waste resources:
+Forced conversion attempts in these areas waste resources and create problems.

-Most plastics are limited to 200-300°F continuous service.
-PEEK extends this to ~480°F, but metals routinely operate at 1000°F+.
-If operating temperature exceeds plastic capabilities, conversion isn’t viable.
+High-Temperature Service.
+Most plastics are limited to 200-300°F continuous service temperature.
+PEEK extends this range to approximately 480°F, but metals routinely operate at 1000°F and beyond.
+If your operating temperature exceeds plastic capabilities, conversion simply isn’t viable.

-Steel yields at 30,000-100,000+ psi; most plastics yield at 5,000-15,000 psi.
+High-Stress Structural Loads.
+Steel yields at 30,000-100,000+ psi depending on grade; most plastics yield at 5,000-15,000 psi.
 For highly stressed structural members, the required plastic cross-section may be impractically large.
 Fatigue performance under cyclic loading also generally favors metals.

-Plastic threads strip more easily than metal threads.
-Applications with high fastener torque or frequent assembly/disassembly often require metal or threaded inserts.
+Threaded Fastener Loads.
+Plastic threads strip more easily than metal threads under torque.
+Applications with high fastener loads or frequent assembly/disassembly cycles often require metal construction or threaded metal inserts in plastic parts.

-While plastics excel at sliding wear, abrasive wear (sand, aggregate, particulate) erodes many plastics faster than hardened metals.
-UHMW is an exception, outperforming most metals in abrasion resistance.
+Wear Against Abrasive Materials.
+While plastics excel at sliding wear against smooth surfaces, abrasive wear from sand, aggregate, or other particulates erodes many plastics faster than hardened metals.
+UHMW is a notable exception, actually outperforming most metals in abrasion resistance.

+Radiation Exposure.
 Most plastics degrade under UV, gamma, or other radiation.
-Metal is required for radiation-exposed components unless specialized radiation-resistant grades are available.
+Metal is required for radiation-exposed components unless specialized radiation-resistant grades are available and appropriate for your application.

 The Evaluation Framework

-Before committing to conversion engineering, work through these questions:
+Before committing engineering resources to conversion, work through these questions systematically.

 1. Temperature Check